portlandcodeschool/primer/_posts/2014-07-19-beginning_html_and_css.markdown

 ![mdn_after]({{ site.url }}/images/after.png)

-This is very useful for interactively testing out different styling changes or curious about "how they did that" on someone else's site.
+This is very useful for interactively testing out potential styling changes or checking out "how they did that" when you see some cool bit of styling on someone else's site.

 ### Mobile Testing